cocos/cocos-docs/en/publish/publish-native.md

 If there are many atlases in the project, the `project.manifest` file may be too large.
 It is recommended to check this option to reduce the size of it.

-**Note**: For projects using hot update, please ensure that the status of this option is consistent during version upgrades, otherwise it will cause resource error in updated version.
+> **Note**: for projects using hot update, please ensure that the status of this option is consistent during version upgrades, otherwise it will cause resource error in updated version.

 ### Package Name

 An input field named **package name** will appear in the **Build** panel after selecting Android platform, into which you can input the package name of your game (also called Bundle ID).
 The package name is usually arranged in the reverse order of the product's website url, such as: `com.mycompany.myproduct`.

-**Note**: Only numbers, letters and underscores can be included in the package name.
+> **Note**: only numbers, letters and underscores can be included in the package name.
 Besides, the last section of package name should start with a letter, but not an underline or a number.

 ![package name](publish-native/package_name.png)